-• Any results of canonicalization procedures performed on the underlying URI are discarded between resolutions (i.e. the implementation does not attempt to cache the results of current name resolution of the representing resource unless it is requested to be resolved.)
+• Any results of canonicalization procedures performed on the URI via local or network resolutions are discarded between attempts (i.e. the implementation does not attempt to cache the results of current name resolution of the URI for underlying resource unless it is requested to be resolved.)
 Upon resolution, any canonicalization procedures followed in resolving the resource (e.g. following redirects) are discarded.
-Users may programatically initiate a new, local computation of the resolution of the reliability and properties of your local REST infrastructure, these results may not necessarily be idempotent over time2.
+Users may programatically initiate a new, local computation of the resolution of the resource by applying the CL:TRUENAME function to a EXT:URL-PATHNAME object.
+Depending on the reliability and properties of your local REST infrastructure, these results may not necessarily be idempotent over time2.
+A future implementation may attempt to expose an API to observer/customize the content negotiation initiated during retrieval of the representation of a given resource, which is currently handled at the application level.

 The implementation of EXT:URL-PATHNAME allows the ABCL user to dynamically load code from the network.
-For example, QUICKLISP ([Bea]) may be completely installed from the REPL as the single form:
+For example, Quicklisp ([Bea]) may be completely installed from the REPL as the single form:

+'''

-CL-USER> (load "http://beta.quicklisp.org/quicklisp.lisp")
+CL-USER > (load "http://beta.quicklisp.org/quicklisp.lisp")

+'''